Mount Holly, New Jersey Mount Holly, New Jersey Township of Mount Holly Mount Holly Township highlighted in Burlington County.

 Mount Holly Public Schools's 2015 16 School Report Card from the New Jersey Department of Education Municipalities and communities of Burlington County, New Jersey, United States County seats of New Jersey

-Mount Holly, New Jersey - 1688 establishments in New Jersey - County seats in New Jersey - Faulkner Act (council manager)New Jersey Urban Enterprise Zones - Populated places established in 1688 - Townships in Burlington County, New
+Categories: Mount Holly, New Jersey - 1688 establishments in New Jersey - County seats in New Jersey - Faulkner Act (council manager)New Jersey Urban Enterprise Zones - Populated places established in 1688 - Townships in Burlington County, New